 The Financial Conduct Authority (‘FCA’) is taking steps to improve levels of consumer protection in retail financial markets by introducing a ‘Consumer Duty’.
-It hopes this will bring about a fairer, more consumer-focused and level playing field in which firms consistently place their customers’ interests at the centre of their businesses.
+The FCA has said the Consumer Duty will “fundamentally improve” how firms serve customers.
+It hopes the Consumer Duty will bring about a fairer, more consumer-focused and level playing field in which firms consistently place their customers’ interests at the centre of their businesses.

 Prioritising consumer outcomes